top of page

 Meet the team behind MaxiMoM

 Combining their research, clinical, milk banking, and discipline-specific strengths, principal investigators, Drs.
 O’Connor and Unger, have become international leaders in optimizing human milk for very low birth weight infants.
-This research could not be done without the dedication and enthusiasm of our large team of staff, trainees, collaborators, and family advisors!
+This research could not be done without the dedication and enthusiasm of our large team of staff, collaborators and trainees!

 Principal investigators